fbpx

 • Taking on expenses to provide reimbursements for employee childcare

 Sometimes it’s convenient to pull out a personal credit card or cash.
-“I’ll log that later,” we say.
-But continuing this practice can create a quagmire of entangled personal and business expenses that can weaken the separation between your finances and the finances of your business.
+Resist the urge because this practice can create a quagmire that blurs the line between your finances and the finances of your business.

-With a clean separation between business and personal spending, you won’t have to pull together multiple credit card statements or search through your personal transactions to add up expenditures.
-And if you ever face an audit, believe me, you’ll appreciate the separation.
+If we do, we don’t have to pull together multiple credit card statements or search through your personal transactions to add up expenditures.
+And in the face of an audit, you’ll appreciate the separation.

 Keeping track of ongoing fixed transactions makes cash flow management and bookkeeping easier.